coolvegan/java-spring-minimal-rest-example/README.md

 ```

 ### API Path is /api/todo
-supported methods are get, get/{id}, post to create, put to update and delete to fly to the mars with elon musk.
+supported methods are get /api/todo, get get/{id}, get /api/todo?finished=true|false,  post /api/todo to create, put /api/todo to update and delete to fly to the mars with elon musk.

 #### Try out